Awnings vs Patio Covers: The Definitive Comparison Guide for Okanagan Homeowners (2026)

 Deciding between an awning and a patio cover comes down to one question: do you want seasonal shade or year-round protection?
 For Okanagan homeowners dealing with intense summer sun, spring windstorms, and wet snow, the answer matters more than you might think.

-I’ve installed hundreds of both over the years.
-Awnings have their place – they’re affordable, retractable, and look great over a deck or window.
+I’ve built hundreds of patio covers over the years, and I’ve been called out to replace plenty of failed awnings too.
+Awnings have their place – they’re affordable, retractable, and look fine over a deck or window.
 But when customers ask me what I’d put on my own home here in the Okanagan, I tell them the same thing every time: a permanent patio cover handles our weather reality.

 This guide breaks down everything you need to know about awnings versus patio covers – costs, durability, maintenance, permits, and which option makes sense for your specific situation.
 No sales pitch, just the information you need to make a decision that holds up for the next two decades.